-- strengthening cooperation at the international, regional and sub-regional levels to prevent and combat terrorism, including by strengthening the rule of law, ensuring the protection of human rights and integrating gender dimensions and by ensuring the implementation of the relevant international conventions and protocols related to counter-terrorism and by formulating strategies aimed at addressing the conditions conducive to the spread of terrorism; - identifying, analysing and countering links between the financing of terrorism and transnational organized crime, illicit drug-related activities, money-laundering, kidnapping for ransom, and firearms trafficking; - addressing the growing threat posed by foreign terrorist fighters; including through the improvement of border security in South and Southeast Asia to address cross-border terrorist movements as well as the improvement of prison system; - addressing the needs and protect the rights of children and youth, with due consideration to their vulnerabilities in the context of recruitment by terrorist groups and ensuring effective measures to promote their rehabilitation and reintegration.
+- strengthening cooperation at the international, regional and sub-regional levels to prevent and combat terrorism, including by strengthening the rule of law, ensuring the protection of human rights and integrating gender dimensions and by ensuring the implementation of the relevant international conventions and protocols related to counter-terrorism, including UN Global Counter-Terrorism Strategy and by formulating strategies aimed at addressing the conditions conducive to the spread of terrorism; - identifying, analysing and countering links between the financing of terrorism and transnational organized crime, illicit drug-related activities, money-laundering, kidnapping for ransom, and firearms trafficking;

+- addressing the growing threat posed by foreign terrorist fighters; including through the improvement of border security in South and Southeast Asia to address cross-border terrorist movements, as well as the improvement of the prison and probation systems; - addressing the needs and protecting the rights of children and youth, with due consideration to their vulnerabilities in the context of recruitment by violent extremist and terrorist groups and ensuring effective measures to promote their rehabilitation and reintegration.

-UNODC welcomes Japan's continued commitment to UNODC's terrorism prevention programming and UNODC commits to continue strengthening its integrated programming approach.
+UNODC welcomes Japan's continued commitment to the former's terrorism prevention programmes, and UNODC commits to continue strengthening its integrated programming approach.